goodguyry/goodguyry.me/_posts/2015-01-23-multi-tenant-wordpress.md

 1 root root   19 Jan 15 22:05 wordpress -> /opt/wordpress/4.1/
 4 root root 4096 Jan 15 22:07 wp-content
 {% endhighlight %}
-{% endcodeblock %}
+{% endfigure %}

 #### The config files

 For the main config file, the `DB_NAME`, `DB_USER`, `DB_PASSWORD` and `DB_HOST` definitions and Authentication Unique Keys should be removed and placed in the tenant config files.
 In their place is some code to require a tenant config file, based on the host.

-{% codeblock 'Require the tenant config files based on their host name' %}
+{% figure 'Require the tenant config files based on their host name' %}
 {% highlight php %}
 <?php // From /opt/wordpress/wp-config.php